Language: EN

 Low-level explanation Advanced

-Then the block does its actions and things.
-When the block ends, the stack must be clean and in a neutral state.
-During the process, local variables are eliminated.
+Then the block performs its actions and its tasks.
+When the block ends, the stack must be left clean and in a neutral state.
+During this process, local variables are removed.

-That is, at a low level, the fact that variables are always associated with the block in which they are created is an imposition due to the way the processor works.
+That is to say, at a low level, the fact that variables are always associated with the block in which they are created *is an imposition due to the way the processor works.

-In semi-compiled languages like Java or C# or interpreted languages like Python, it would not have to be that way.
-Here the memory manager or the interpreter could decide to store the variable after the block has ended.
+In semi-compiled languages like Java or C# or interpreted languages like Python, it does not have to be like that.
+Here the memory manager or interpreter could decide to keep the variable after the block ends.

-In fact, we have seen that JavaScript, at the beginning, did not follow this rule… and it didn’t go well.
+In fact, we have seen that JavaScript, initially, did not follow this norm… and look how it went for them.

 However, the same rules have been followed because they are intuitive and practical.
-The fact that a variable has local significance and ceases to exist when it goes out of scope seems to make sense, right?
+The fact that a variable has local character and ceases to exist when it leaves its scope seems to make sense, doesn’t it?

-This encourages code reuse and reduces the possibility of errors.
-Therefore, the most ‘modern’ programming languages continue to maintain the same rules, although, unlike lower-level languages, they are strictly not required to comply with them.
+This promotes code reuse and reduces the possibility of errors.
+Therefore, the more ‘modern’ programming languages continue to maintain the same rules, although, unlike lower-level languages, they would not strictly be obliged to comply with them.